theNewDynamic/oregonsadventurecoast.com/content/sitepages/meeting-information.md

 #### HOW THE VCB IS FUNDED

-* **THE VCB IS SOLELY FUNDED THROUGH LODGING TAXES COLLECTED BY COMMERCIAL LODGING PROPERTIES WITHIN THE CITY LIMITS OF COOS BAY AND NORTH BEND, AT THE COQUILLE INDIAN TRIBE PROPERTIES, AND WITHIN A PRESCRIBED AREA AROUND CHARLESTON.** _The lodging tax rate is 9.5%._
+* **THE VCB IS SOLELY FUNDED THROUGH LODGING TAXES COLLECTED BY COMMERCIAL LODGING PROPERTIES WITHIN THE CITY LIMITS OF COOS BAY AND NORTH BEND, AT THE COQUILLE INDIAN TRIBE PROPERTIES, AND WITHIN A PRESCRIBED AREA AROUND CHARLESTON.** *The lodging tax rate is 9.5%.*
-* _Residents in Coos County voted in May, 2022 to add a lodging tax in the unincorporated areas of Charleston.
-Those funds are not yet calculated into the VCB's budget._ [_Click here to see the area included in this taxing district_](/img/CH-TLT-map.jpg)_._
-* **The VCB receives a portion of the lodging tax funds collected by the four IGA partners, equating to approximately 39% of all lodging taxes collected, to accomplish its goals.** The cities and Coquille tribe retain the remaining lodging taxes collected by those entities; Coos County retains 30% of the taxes collected in Charleston with the remaining 31% going toward a new visitor center in Charleston.
+* **The VCB receives a portion of the lodging tax funds collected by the four IGA partners, equating to approximately 39% of all lodging taxes collected, to accomplish its goals.** The cities and Coquille tribe retain the remaining lodging taxes collected by those entities; Coos County retains 30% of the taxes collected in Charleston with the remaining 31% going to the Charleston Merchants Association for a new visitor center in Charleston.
 * **The VCB is restricted on what projects/expenditures it can spend this lodging tax funding by State of Oregon Law**

 {{< spacer 25 >}}